-While trade in F&B mostly focusses on other Asian countries, some EU member states such as the Netherlands, Italy and Germany are nevertheless among the top trading partners for Indonesian exports and imports of F&B. In terms of export value, the top commodities exported to the EU include palm oil, fish products, vegetable oils and unroasted coffee, while the top commodities sourced from the EU are dairy products, prepared food, vegetable oils and chocolate and cocoa products.
+While trade in F&B mostly focuses on other Asian countries, some EU member states such as the Netherlands, Italy and Germany are nevertheless among the top trading partners for Indonesian exports and imports of F&B. In terms of export value, the top commodities exported to the EU include palm oil, fish products, vegetable oils and unroasted coffee, while the top commodities sourced from the EU are dairy products, prepared food, vegetable oils and chocolate and cocoa products.
 For some commodities, trade with the EU accounts for more than 20% of total imports (e.g. wine and beer, dairy products, vegetable oils), and of exports (e.g. fruit juices, processed fruits, chocolate and cocoa products, unroasted coffee) of Indonesia.

 Future prospects and trends regarding the Food and Beverage sector remain broadly positive for a number of reasons.
 Upward demand (coupled with a young, growing Indonesian population) results in positive growth.
 To the latter, the growing confidence of Indonesian consumers and increased urbanization can be added as developments that should support industry growth.
 Moreover, other trends, such as a growing awareness of healthy lifestyle products, concerns about food security and the shift of consumers towards modern retail stores cannot be overlooked.